After a historic year for interest rates, 2021 is likely to be far calmer in the home loan market, so should you fix your home loan?

 Predicting home loan interest rates has always been complicated but in the last couple of years, it has become even more difficult.

 The good news is that right now, lenders are offering some excellent fixed interest rates.
+At loans.com.au, we offer some of the most competitive fixed rates in the market.

 If you can’t decide between a fixed or a variable rate, there is always a third option.

 That option is a split loan, where part of the loan is fixed and the remainder is left on a variable rate.
-For example, you might fix 40 per cent of the loan, and leave 60 per cent variable.
+For example, you might fix 40 percent of the loan, and leave 60 percent variable.

 That way if rates rise, your repayment will only increase on the variable part, but won’t change on the fixed part.
 Talk about hedging your bets!

-A split loan refers to splitting your home loan amount, where one is charged at a variable rate and the other is charged at a fixed rate.
+A split loan refers to splitting your home loan amount, where one split is charged at a variable rate and the other is charged at a fixed rate.
 You can split your loan however you please, should your lender allow it, so 60% could be variable and the remaining 40% fixed, for example.

 In this example, if you had a $600,000 mortgage, $360,000 would be charged at a variable rate, and the remaining $240,000 charged at a fixed rate.